doytsujin/athackst.github.io/_articles/2_aws_deepracer_software.md

 ## Exploring the software

 The first thing I did was to find where all the software was.
-Since ROS by default is installed into the `/opt` directory, that's the first place I went.
+Since ROS is normally installed into the `/opt` directory, that's the first place I looked.

 ```bash
 deepracer@amss-hd4i:~$ cd /opt